-- Schedule and conduct two outreach events, which may consist of any duration (thirty minutes or more), in relevant LTC topics (i.e. blood borne pathogens, ergonomics, back safety, slips/trips/falls, TB, etc.) where LTC owners, LTC management staff, and/or LTC employees are in attendance. - Outreach to establishments in NAICS 623XXX will consist of instructional material and advertisement of educational opportunities from NCDOL. - Conduct LTC training to internal OSH personnel from each district upon request by Compliance and Consultation Bureau Chiefs. - Promote all Recognition Programs such as Rising Star, Carolina Star, Public Sector Star, SHARP-General Industry and the Safety Awards Program during training events, booths, conferences, and field visits. - Promote MESH and the Public Sector-MESH certificate during outreach activities, training events, and through our MESH Alliances (Safety & Health Council and NCSU Industrial Extension Services). - Support alliance training events statewide for those engaged in LTC activities.
+- Schedule and conduct two outreach events, which may consist of any duration (thirty minutes or more), in relevant LTC topics (i.e. blood borne pathogens, ergonomics, back safety, slips/trips/falls, TB, etc.) where LTC owners, LTC management staff, and/or LTC employees are in attendance. - Outreach to establishments in NAICS 623XXX will consist of instructional material and advertisement of educational opportunities from NCDOL. - Conduct LTC training to internal OSH personnel from each district upon request by Compliance and Consultation Bureau Chiefs. - Promote all Recognition Programs such as Rising Star, Carolina Star, Public Sector Star, SHARP-General Industry and the Safety Awards Program during training events, booths, conferences, and field visits. - Promote MESH and the Public Sector-MESH certificate during outreach activities, training events, and through our MESH Alliances (Safety & Health Council and NCSU Industry Expansion Solutions). - Support alliance training events statewide for those engaged in LTC activities. - Continue to develop safety and health topics specific to long term care on the website. - Provide technical assistance to the SEP committee on updating OPN 132 and related compliance documents as requested.

 - Engage in active marketing to promote the Alliance Program. - Recommend alliances that most benefit the missions and goals of the N.C.
-Department of Labor, Occupational Safety & Health Division and support the Strategic Management Plan. - Collaborate with the SEP Committee to initiate new alliance signing. - Verify that alliance agreements are reviewed annually to ensure that the goals and objectives identified in the agreement are being met. - Work closely with all SEP's in training and outreach efforts to their respective associated alliances. - Work closely with all alliances not associated with an SEP in training and outreach efforts. - Review APN 18 at least annually and update as needed to ensure effectiveness and accuracy with DOL procedures. - Ensure that reports, memos and other significant documents are maintained in the respective alliance folder on the F:/Drive. - Maintain all original, signed cooperative agreements and ensure that copies of all agreements are placed on the One Stop Shop for reference by OSH Division personnel.
+Department of Labor, Occupational Safety & Health Division and support the Strategic Management Plan. - Collaborate with the SEP Committee to initiate new alliance signing. - Verify that alliance agreements are reviewed annually to ensure that the goals and objectives identified in the agreement are being met. - Work closely with all SEP's in training and outreach efforts to their respective associated alliances. - Work closely with all alliances not associated with an SEP in training and outreach efforts. - Review APN 18 at least annually and update as needed to ensure effectiveness and accuracy with DOL procedures. - Ensure that reports, memos and other significant documents are maintained in the respective alliance folder on the F:/Drive. - Maintain all original signed cooperative agreements and ensure that copies of all agreements are placed on the One Stop Shop for reference by OSH Division personnel.

-- Conduct safety and health visits of establishments in NAICS 623XXX, as requested. - Provide support, as requested in Long-Term Care, at employer's sites that meet size requirements. - Utilize ergonomics guidelines and OPN 132 when conducting consultative visits in the LTC industry.
+- Conduct safety and health visits of establishments in NAICS 623XXX, as requested. - Provide support, as requested in Long-Term Care, at employer's sites that meet size requirements.

-- Promote consultative activities related to this SEP.
+- Utilize ergonomics guidelines and OPN 132 when conducting consultative visits in the LTC industry. - Promote consultative activities related to this SEP.
 These promotions may include mailers, letters, training activities, and telephone/site visits to increase awareness.

-- Conduct inspections assigned by the district supervisor of the LTC establishments in the NAICS 623XXX as identified on specific assignments (e.g. SST, programmed planned, complaint). - Utilize the OPN 132, FOM, and ergonomic inspection letters when conducting compliance inspections in the LTC industry.
+- Conduct inspections assigned by the district supervisor of the LTC establishments in the NAICS 623XXX as identified on specific assignments (e.g. programmed planned, complaint). - Utilize the OPN 132, FOM, and ergonomic inspection letters when conducting compliance inspections in the LTC industry.